yujunz/gitlab.com-runbooks/howto/manage-package-signing-keys.md

 # GPG Keys for Package Signing

-GitLab, Inc. intends to sign all packages starting with the release of `9.5`, and all packages on stable trees from that point forward as well (e.g. `9.3.x` as of August 22, 2017).
-The package signing keys will be managed by the [Security Team](https://about.gitlab.com/handbook/engineering/security/), and not by the [Build Team](https://about.gitlab.com/handbook/build/) to ensure separation of concerns.
+As described in the [omnibus project for GitLab](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/doc/package-information/signed_packages.md), GitLab, Inc. provides signed packages starting with the release of `9.5`, and all packages on stable trees from that point forward as well (e.g. `9.3.x` as of August 22, 2017).
+The package signing keys are managed by the [Security Team](https://about.gitlab.com/handbook/engineering/security/), and not by the [Build Team](https://about.gitlab.com/handbook/build/) to ensure separation of concerns.

 The notes contained here are intended to provide documentation on how keys are generated, maintained, revoked, and used in combination with the Omnibus GitLab CI & PackageCloud.